As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

-Business, children’s book, dictionary, discounted set, flashcards, graded reader, manga, mock tests, posters, textbooks, vocabulary, workbooks.
+Business, children’s books, dictionaries, discounted set, flashcards, graded reader, manga, mock tests, posters, textbooks, vocabulary, and workbooks.

-As you can see, there’s more categories than you could image which means you’ll never be left wondering what to study next!
+As you can see, there are more categories than you could imagine which means you’ll never be left wondering what to study next!

 Plus, it’s much nicer to be looking through a website designed specifically for people who want to buy Japanese items.
 So once you’ve bought your study material, you can grab some Japanese snacks to treat yourself!

-OMG JAPAN also has hundreds of Japanese only snacks, drinks, candy, chocolates, pringles etc. (It’s a really long list…) as well as beauty, fashion, lifestyle, stationary, toys, figures, and several other shopping categories for you to browse throuhg.
+OMG JAPAN also has hundreds of Japanese-only snacks, drinks, candy, chocolates, pringles, etc. (It’s a really long list…) as well as beauty, fashion, lifestyle, stationery, toys, figures, and several other shopping categories for you to browse through.

-One benefit of buying from OMG JAPAN instead of the above proxy services is that there’s no other fees an quicker delivery time.
-Whilst OMG JAPAN are technically a subsidiary of White Rabbit (Which is a proxy service) the website acts like a normal online shop so you don’t have to worry where your items are coming from.
+One benefit of buying from OMG JAPAN instead of the above proxy services is that there are no other fees and quicker delivery time.
+Whilst OMG JAPAN is technically a subsidiary of White Rabbit (Which is a proxy service) the website acts like a normal online shop so you don’t have to worry about where your items are coming from.

 You simply change the currency button at the top, order anything you want, and it’ll arrive pretty dam fast!

-I’ve always been told never to eat in place that has pictures of the food in the menu, let alone giant models of the food in the restaurant window!
+I’ve always been told never to eat in a place that has pictures of the food on the menu, let alone giant models of the food in the restaurant window!
 But it’s actually an incredibly normal thing in Japan, and absolutely not something to be worried about.